WJ714/Bridginggap-flux/README.md

 - R script `REddyProc.rmd`
 - Typically it takes > 30 mins to install REddyProc and the dependencies, please use [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/YujieLiu666/FCC_workshop_flux_test/main?urlpath=rstudio).
 It takes < 5mins to lanuch.
 - We use data from US-Syv for demonstration.
 Please do not change to other sites if you are using REddyProc for the first time.
-- Bonus training: We've listed some suggestions for bonus training—feel free to explore them if you have extra time.
+- Explore 'Bonus training' in the script, if you have extra time.
 ---

 # Other learning resources